-based communities nor the depth to which they express their faith in word and action were explored in this demographic study, the vast number who identify with a particular faith may view their relation to other species, abiota, and Earth in ways that are compatible with conservation goals.
-That some religious communities have been motivated by their faith to protect other species, restore ecological systems, and commit to sustainability objectives attests to their viability as SCB allies in biological conservation.4 Furthermore, statements by faith leaders who call their followers to act on problems5 and interfaith efforts at local to international levels of governance6 suggest the likelihood that they will be open to collaborating with conservationists to achieve shared outcomes.
-Thus, SCB researchers and practitioners are wise to consider engaging leaders and members of faith-based communities in conservation projects.7 http://www.creationcare.org/evangelical_declaration_on_the_care_of_creation; and International Indigenous Peoples' Forum on Climate Change, http://www.iipfcc.org/.
-Many statements by leaders of the world religion are accessible from The Forum on Religion and Ecology at Yale University, http://fore.yale.edu/climatechange/statements-from-worldreligions/.
+the extent to which these 5.8 of 6.9 billion people in the world are involved in their faith-based communities nor the depth to which they express their faith in word and action were explored in this demographic study, the vast number who identify with a particular faith may view their relation to other species, abiota, and Earth in ways that are compatible with conservation goals.
+That some religious communities have been motivated by their faith to protect other species, restore ecological systems, and commit to sustainability objectives attests to their viability as SCB allies in biological conservation.
+Furthermore, statements by faith leaders who call their followers to act on problems and interfaith efforts at local to international levels of governance suggest the likelihood that they will be open to collaborating with conservationists to achieve shared outcomes.
+Thus, SCB researchers and practitioners are wise to consider engaging leaders and members of faith-based communities in conservation projects.